swiss/fedlex-jolux/doc/abstraction_levels.md

 :::{admonition} jolux:Work
 :class: note
 :name: Work
-The owl:Class **jolux:Work** is a general abstraction for all the different legal resources in JOLux.
-All the objects with type jolux:Work have additional types added to differentiate between the diverse legal resources.
+The owl:Class **jolux:Work** is a general abstraction for all the different legislative resources in JOLux.
+All the objects with type jolux:Work have additional types added to differentiate between the diverse legislative resources.

 As jolux:Work is a general abstraction, the jolux:Work is *language and file-format agnostic*.
 :::